RigPix logo

 PRS/UHF CB is for Malaysia (14 ch), Australia & New Zealand (40 ch) use.
 Located in the 477 MHz segment.
 Max 5 W

-SRBR/KDR for Sweden.
-Maximum 2 W ERP and built-in, non-removable antenna.
+SRBR/KDR for Sweden (Maximum 2 W ERP) and Norway (Maximum 0.5 W ERP) with built-in, non-removable antenna.
 FM or DV modes.

 SRD860 for Europe (Not all countries though).
 Maximum 5 mW ERP and built-in, non-removable antenna